 In all modified source files cases, we would like the Make system to rebuild any dependent objects.
-However, because timestamps of modified files are not set reliably, Make may or may not force a target update.
+However, because timestamps of modified files are not set reliably, Make might or might not force a target update.
 Here is an example Makefile: